syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Getting datasource using variable

-To get the datasource for the Syncfusion Blazor DropDownList using a variable, you can define a variable in your component to hold the datasource, and then use this variable to access the datasource.

-In this following example, the `GetDataSource` method is called when the button is clicked.
-This method retrieves the data source for the DropDownList using the Countries variable, which holds the list of countries for the DropDownList.
+To obtain the data source for a Syncfusion Blazor DropDownList using a variable, you can define a variable in your component to hold the data source, and then use this variable to access the data source.
+In this example, the `GetDataSource` method is triggered when the button is clicked.
+This method retrieves the data source for the DropDownList by accessing the Countries variable, which holds the list of countries for the DropDownList.

 {% highlight cshtml %}